preston-thomas/nfl_advanced_statistics/README.md

-# Python Machine Learning Project
+# Python NFL Statistics Machine Learning Project

-The purpose of this project is to sharpen my machine learning skills, while exploring one of my greatest passions in life - football.
+This will hone my machine learning skills, while exploring one of my greatest passions in life - NFL football and advanced metrics.

-More coming soon...
+More coming soon, including run instructions.

+# Antipated Requirements
+* DBeaver or another database manager of your choice
+* Python 3.10